 Tapering plans are part of medical detox, which are offered by accredited facilities that treat substance abuse and addiction.
 Medical detox is an essential part of recovery for people who are struggling with drug or alcohol dependence or addiction.
 It is the first step to removing the substance from the body safely and addressing severe withdrawal symptoms, such as seizures or hallucinations, and any other complications that can arise unexpectedly.

-Medical detox is just the beginning of a recovery program.
+NCBI is just the beginning of a recovery program.
 Ending long-term drug use requires a commitment to entering a treatment program that is designed to keep one focused on abstaining from substance use so that they can live full-time in sobriety.

 Many people will attempt to deal with drug withdrawal symptoms on their own.
 Doing so, however, comes with too many risks and can have unfavorable outcomes.
 Treatment for seizures and hallucinations should be administered by health care professionals.
 They would know what to do in case of an emergency.